-Now accepting submissions for HITB GSEC Singapore 2016 - August 22nd - 26th @ Fort Canning Hotel
+Now accepting submissions for HITB GSEC Singapore 2017 - August 21st - 25th @ InterContinental Singapore

 HITB GSEC is a deep-knowledge security conference where attendees get to vote on the final agenda of talks.
 Attendees can also opt to be introduced to speakers and each other based on the votes they cast.

 We have a total of 12 speaking slots available and are looking for 60-minute, offensive focused deep-knowledge presentations.
 Research that is new, novel and most importantly material that has not been presented elsewhere prior.
-With an all-women keynote line up, we are also hoping to see more women researchers take the stage at HITB GSEC - if you are a woman in IT, we STRONGLY ENCOURAGE you to submit.
+We are also hoping to see more women researchers take the stage at HITB GSEC - if you are a woman in IT, we STRONGLY ENCOURAGE you to submit.

 1.)
 Register for an account at GSEC CFP